-Figure 7.1 – Monkey Movement Model Shapefile Output, Unsymbolized
+Figure 8.1 – Monkey Movement Model Shapefile Output, Unsymbolized

 c.
 Your next step in creating a point density map is to symbolize the layer.
 Right-click the layer in the ‘Table of Contents’ and select ‘Properties…’ and then the ‘Symbology’ tab.
 Under the ‘Quantities’ category on the left, select ‘Graduated Colors’.
 The menus on the right side of the window will change.
 Under the ‘Fields’ section near the top of the Symbology tab (not the ‘Fields’ tab—don’t switch tabs at this point), for ‘Value,’ select ‘Counts’ from the drop down list.
 This means that you are coloring your map according to the different value ranges of ‘Counts;’ in turn, ‘Counts’ represents where monkey movement is most concentrated.
 Under the ‘Color Ramp,’ choose the color scheme you like best, but a graduated color scheme from dark to light or a rainbow (blue to red) is a suggestion.
-See Figure 7.2 below for an example.
+See Figure 8.2 for an example.

 You may receive a warning about too many records—this is fine, since you have tens of thousands of records.
 The first few thousand (the points are recorded in chronological order) will suffice in creating an accurate picture (Your point density map will not change by too much over multiple runs).